 Do you want to track more details about SSU?
 The following log shall provide insight on the update installation part in the servicing stack.

-NOTE! – Always try to install the most recent version of Servicing Stack Update (SSU) that matches Windows 10 version from the link here.
+NOTE!
+Always try to install the most recent Servicing Stack Update (SSU) version that matches the Windows 10 version.

 Keep Track of SSU